sekika/kaidoku/docs/basichint.md

 Now you can examine box 1 and you will find that 4 is only available in R3C3.

+Almost all of the problems up to level 3 can be solved with the basic logics of naked single and hidden single.
+Most of the problems in level 4 can also be solved with the basic logics, while in some cases some more advanced logics might be needed.

+If you are not familiar with solving sudoku, I would recommend solving this basic levels of problems with kaidoku, getting hints when you get stuck, until you get used to the basic logics, before going to more advanced logics.

 ## When advanced logic is required

-Almost all of the problems up to level 3 can be solved with the basic logics of naked single and hidden single.
-Most of the problems in level 4 can also be solved with the basic logics, while in some cases some more advanced logic might be needed.

 When you try to solve problems in higher levels, you will meet the positions when advanced logics other than naked single and hidden single is required.
 In such cases, following message appears.
 It will be discussed in the later pages of this document.